daytdog/polybot/README.md

 # polybot
-Small bot for the PolyMatter discord server
+Small bot created for the PolyMatter YouTube discord server